ibm-cloud-docs/codeengine/batchjob-workloads.md

 ### Logging
 {: #batchjob-logs}

-When you work with {{site.data.keyword.codeengineshort}} jobs in the console with logging enabled, logs are forwarded to an {{site.data.keyword.la_full_notm}} service instance that is associated with your {{site.data.keyword.codeengineshort}} project.
-In the {{site.data.keyword.la_short}} service instance, the logs are indexed, enabling full-text search through all generated messages and convenient querying based on specific fields.
+When you work with {{site.data.keyword.codeengineshort}} jobs in the console with logging enabled, logs are forwarded to an {{site.data.keyword.logs_full_notm}} service instance that is associated with your {{site.data.keyword.codeengineshort}} project.
+In the {{site.data.keyword.logs_full_notm}} service instance, the logs are indexed, enabling full-text search through all generated messages and convenient querying based on specific fields.
 See [Getting logs for jobs](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-jobrun-gettinglogs).

 System event information can also be helpful to troubleshoot problems when you run jobs.
 You can view system event information with the CLI.
 See [Getting system event information for jobs](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-job-gettingevent).